 To rule out human presence in the landscape is obviously impossible in large parts of Europe, so we need to focus our efforts on maintaining, restoring and (re)creating robust and resilient nature, capable of coping with the increasing pressure of human population, water and land use and climate change.
 Wild and robust nature side-to-side with human activities will prove to be an invaluable tool to mitigate the consequences of climate change and to halt the loss of biodiversity.

 The aim of the Erasmus project ‘Process Oriented Nature Conservation’ or PONC project was to develop a handbook on which includes an overview of natural processes in a man-made landscape, potential benefits of the PONC approach and a detailed description of what this in practice looks like.
 Furthermore, potential stumbling blocks and their possible solutions are discussed.
 The handbook also includes tips on stakeholder participation.
-This handbook will be available online after publication at the end of summer 2023.

 On June 12th and 13th 2023 we presented our result during the end event “Using Nature As A Guide - Exploring the potential of natural processes in a man-made landscape”.
 During this final project conference, we shared these insights, supported by international keynote speakers from a different background such as Liesbeth Bakker (Professor in Rewilding Ecology, WUR), Charlie Burrell (Rewilding Knepp Estate in the UK), and Jörgen Andersson (Regenerative Agriculture, Savory Institute Nordic Hub in Sweden).
 Next to the conference the participants also went outside to see example areas like Bosland, Kempen-Broek and the Maasvallei where natural processes were implemented and restored.
 This final official day of the project left us with even more knowledge, inspiration and valuable contacts.
 A short video with some of the keynote speakers was made, which explains the project and its aims around natural processes for a wilder, cheaper and more robust nature management.